Car battery corrosion is a normal sign of battery wear and tear.

 4. Copper Compression Terminals

-Keeping up regular vehicle maintenance ensures that your car battery is routinely inspected and maintained.
+Keeping up scheduled maintenance ensures that your car battery is routinely inspected and maintained.

-While these five tips can help you prevent corrosion, it can still creep in over time and cause bigger issues.
+While these five tips can help you prevent corrosion, it can still creep in over time and cause more significant issues.
+When that happens, your best solution is to get a battery replacement.

 Closing Thoughts